guilherssousa/cpp-experiments/README.md

 ## C++ Experiments

 This repository contains a collection of C++ experiments.
 The experiments are, essentially, a collection of small programs that I wrote to learn about C++.
+The notes were done using external references and ChatGPT explanations.

 ### List of programs